H2020-newTRENDs/FLEX/README.md

   > - generate the hourly electricity demand profile (only the electricity consumed by the electrict heater)
   > - calculate the boiler energy consumption (from 10 to 40 degree), before electric heater?

-#### 5.3 Only optimize for typical days
+#### 5.3 Only optimize for typical days or weeks

 - generate the base electricity demand profile for representative households on typical days
 - we only optimize for the typical days, but they need to be selected carefully
-- based on the results of these typical days, we generate the 8760-hour operation profile of the household
+- based on the results of these typical days or weeks, we generate the 8760-hour operation profile of the household